Last Updated: September 29, 2024

 Politics

-Blankfein and Goldman Sachs employees have been major contributors for Democratic candidates, such as Hillary Clinton and Barack Obama.
-With almost a million-dollar contribution from Goldman Sachs employees and Blankfein, their company helped to raise more money than any other entity during the 2008 campaign for Obama.
+Blankfein and Goldman Sachs employees have been major contributors to Democratic candidates such as Hillary Clinton and Barack Obama.
+With almost a million dollars in contributions from Goldman Sachs employees and Blankfein, their company helped raise more money than any other entity during the 2008 campaign for Obama.

 Real Estate

-In 2012 Lloyd acquired an estate in Bridgehampton.
-The 7.5-acre estate set Blankfein back $35.5 million.
-The house itself features 8,000 square feet of living space.
+In 2012, Lloyd acquired a 7.5-acre estate in Bridgehampton.
+The estate set Blankfein back $35.5 million.
+The house features 8,000 square feet of living space.
 Outside, there is a pool and a tennis court.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.